jctanner/rhoai-hacking/docs/BYOIDC_WASM_PLUGIN_DESIGN_DOC.md

 This project delivers a **custom WASM plugin** that acts as a bridge between **Istio Gateway API** and **existing OIDC/OAuth authentication services**, enabling reuse of proven authentication logic without migrating to ext_authz or EnvoyFilter approaches.

 **Key Value Proposition**: Preserve existing authentication investments while gaining Gateway API portability and Istio's native WASM capabilities.
-Specifically designed to integrate with [kube-auth-proxy](https://github.com/opendatahub-io/kube-auth-proxy/), a FIPS-compliant authentication proxy for OpenShift Data Hub and Red Hat OpenShift AI environments.
+Specifically designed to integrate with [kube-auth-proxy](https://github.com/opendatahub-io/kube-auth-proxy/), a FIPS-compliant authentication proxy for OpenShift Data Hub (ODH) and Red Hat OpenShift AI (RHOAI) environments, protecting both notebook services and the ODH dashboard.

 ## Problem Statement

 **🚫 Critical Architectural Constraint**: This project requires **NO service mesh** functionality.
 Istio is installed **ONLY** for the `WasmPlugin` CRD - there are no service mesh features, no automatic mTLS, no sidecars, and no ServiceEntry resources.

+**🔒 Authentication Requirement**: **ALL services** behind the gateway require authentication.
+There are no public/unauthenticated endpoints.

+**🛤️ Dynamic Service Routing**: Services dynamically create their own `HTTPRoute` CRDs that define routing paths.
+The OpenShift custom ingress controller automatically adds these routes to the Envoy configuration as services spin up and down.
+Examples:
+- Notebook services create `HTTPRoute` CRs with paths like `/notebooks/user-1/my-notebook`
+- ODH dashboard creates `HTTPRoute` CR with fallback path `/`
+- **WASM plugin operates path-agnostically** - applies authentication to ALL requests regardless of dynamic routing

 ### Current Situation